I Sexually Identify as an Attack Helicopter

 "I Sexually Identify as an Attack Helicopter" is a military science fiction short story by Isabel Fall, published on 1 January 2020 in Clarkesworld Magazine.
-The story relates the experience of Barb, a woman whose gender has been reassigned to "attack helicopter" so as to make her a better pilot.
-It was a finalist for the 2021 Hugo Award, under the title "Helicopter Story".
+The story relates the experience of Barb, an originally female helicopter pilot whose gender was reassigned to "attack helicopter" as a method of improving pilot performance.
+The story was a finalist for the 2021 Hugo Award, under the title "Helicopter Story".

 The story's original title is taken from an Internet meme used to disparage transgender people.
 Some read the story as transphobic or as trolling, and at Fall's request, Clarkesworld withdrew the story after Fall—a transgender woman—was harassed because of it.
 This caused a discussion among writers and critics about the merits of art that some perceive as hurtful.

 Synopsis

 Some time in the near future, the United States is fighting a war against the "Pear Mesa Budget Committee", a local AI government that emerged from an environmental and medical catastrophe on the Gulf Coast.
 The story is told from the perspective of Barb (a call sign, not "Barbara"), formerly called Seo Ji Hee.
 The U.S. Army neuromedically reassigned Barb's gender identity to "attack helicopter" to make Barb a better helicopter pilot.
 As a result, warfare is now part of Barb's gender role, much as wearing skirts would be part of a woman's.

-The story interlaces scenes from the war, in which Barb and the gunner Axis bomb a high school and escape from an enemy aircraft, with recollections of Barb's previous life as a woman, and reflections about her altered sexuality: the acts of flying, of controlled violence, are now also sexual acts between Barb and Axis.
-As they fly home, Barb consoles Axis, who struggles with their reassigned gender, considering that Axis' uncertainty and defiance of their assignment may reflect a "new queerness" as necessary as intentional instability is to combat aircraft.
+The story interlaces scenes from the war, in which Barb and the gunner Axis bomb a high school and escape from an enemy aircraft, with recollections of Barb's previous life as a woman, and reflections about Barb's altered sexuality: the acts of flying, of controlled violence, are now also sexual acts between Barb and Axis.
+As they fly home, Barb consoles Axis, who struggles with their shared gender reassignment, considering that Axis' uncertainty and defiance of the assignment may reflect a "new queerness" as necessary as intentional instability is to combat aircraft.

 Publication history

 Original meme

 The phrase "I sexually identify as an attack helicopter" is a transphobic Internet meme, typically used, according to The Guardian, "to parody the evolving gender spectrum."
-The phrase originated as a copypasta on the Internet forum Reddit, which spread to other forums such as 4chan, where it was used (peaking in 2015) to mock transgender people.
+The phrase originated as a copypasta in the online video game Team Fortress 2 and spread to forums such as Reddit and 4chan, where it was used (peaking in 2015) to mock transgender people.